Authorship & Provenance

 Why Provenance Matters

 A work of art is only as secure as its record.
-For private collectors, institutions, and future stewards of a work, provenance is the foundation of long-term value — it is the documented chain of custody that confirms what a work is, who made it, and how it came to exist.
+For collectors, institutions, and future stewards, provenance is the foundation of long-term value.
+It is the documented chain of custody that confirms what a work is, who made it, and how it came to exist.
 Without it, a painting is an object.
 With it, it becomes a verifiable artifact with a history that can be trusted across time, ownership, and generations.

-Kenneth Burris Studio treats provenance not as an afterthought, but as a core part of the work itself.
+Kenneth Burris Studio treats provenance not as an afterthought but as part of the work itself.

 The Direction Provenance Model

-Every work produced by Kenneth Burris Studio passes through a defined four-stage creative process — the Direction Provenance Model (DPM).
-This process was developed to establish unambiguous human authorship in an era where AI-assisted production has made the question of who made something genuinely complicated.
+Every work produced by the studio passes through a defined four-stage process, the Direction Provenance Model (DPM).
+It was developed to establish unambiguous human authorship in an era where AI-assisted production has made the question of who made something genuinely complicated.

 The four stages are:

-- Initial Drawing — the conceptual and compositional foundation, established by hand.
+- Hand Drawing.
+The conceptual and compositional foundation, established by hand in charcoal.

-- 3D Spatial Modeling — the scene is built and directed in Blender, establishing spatial logic and light.
+- Structural Original.
+The scene is reconstructed and directed in Blender, establishing spatial logic and light.
+This stage involves no AI.

 Each stage produces documented artifacts.
 Each artifact is part of the permanent record of the work.

-Kenneth Burris Studio records each work on the Ethereum blockchain through Manifold, one of the most trusted platforms for artist-verified digital records.
-This record functions as an official title deed — permanently linking the physical painting to its full creative lineage.
+The studio records each work on the Ethereum blockchain through Manifold, a trusted platform for artist-verified records.
+This record functions as a title deed, permanently linking the physical painting to its full creative lineage.

 Unlike paper certificates, which can be lost, damaged, or disputed, a blockchain record is immutable and publicly verifiable.
 It does not depend on a gallery, an institution, or a third party to remain valid.
-It exists independently, permanently, and is accessible to any future owner, curator, or institution that needs to verify the work’s authenticity and origin.
+It exists independently and permanently, accessible to any future owner, curator, or institution that needs to verify the work’s authenticity and origin.

-This is not a speculative use of technology.
-It is a serious, institutional-grade approach to documentation — designed to protect the collector, the work, and the integrity of Kenneth Burris’s practice for decades to come.
+The record is built to institutional standards, designed to protect the collector, the work, and the integrity of the practice for decades.

 See It In Practice

-The provenance record for Moist Still Water — an oil painting developed through the full DPM process — is publicly accessible on Manifold.
-This record documents the work’s conceptual origin, its multi-stage development, and its final physical execution, establishing a permanent chain of authorship from first mark to finished painting.
+The provenance record for Moist Still Water, an oil painting developed through the full DPM process, is publicly accessible on Manifold.
+It documents the work’s conceptual origin, its multi-stage development, and its final physical execution, establishing a chain of authorship from first mark to finished painting.

 View the Provenance Record → Moist Still Water on Manifold

-As new works are completed and commissioned, their records will be added here.
+As new works are completed and commissioned, their records are added here.

 What Every Commission Includes

-Each commissioned work from Kenneth Burris Studio is accompanied by a complete provenance package:
+Each commissioned work is accompanied by a complete provenance package:

 - Direct studio contact for any future provenance inquiries from institutions, estates, or auction houses